paulpierre/webflow-medium/README.md

 1. Open webflow-medium.js and edit the section beneath `// Configuration values`
 2. Set your Medium.com users name under `USERNAME`
+3. Makes sure you setup a dummy layout on Webflow for the medium articles
-3. Configure your CSS selectors, embed script in Webflow and rock and roll!
+4. Configure your CSS selectors, embed script in Webflow and rock and roll!

 ## How it works